jmew/selenium-bootcamp/README.md

 #####Challenge:

-Try to create a test that runs a google search for "Google" and checks if the first result is google.ca
+Try to create a test that runs a google search for "Google" and asserts that the first result is google.ca

 ## Task #6 More Selenium API